-For a quantitative analysis of the indirect effect of LH on upper-level PV (Davis et al., 1993; Stoelinga, 1996), Fig. 9 shows the difference in divergent wind (\mathbf{v}{χ}) and associated PV advection by the divergent wind (\mathbf{v}{χ}) between CNTRL and NOLH simulation for the five cases during an early phase of the simulations, i.e., during the most intense ridge amplification at 3 days lead time.
-The strong enhancement in divergent outflow aloft by LH is accompanied by a stronger negative upper-level PV advection on the north-western flank of the blocking ridge in all cases, locally with differences of -0.3 pvu h-1 between CNTRL and NOLH.
+For a quantitative analysis of the indirect effect of LH on upper-level PV (Davis et al., 1993; Stoelinga, 1996), Fig. 9 shows the difference in divergent wind (v{χ}) and associated PV advection by the divergent wind $(v{\chi} \cdot \nabla PV)$ between CN-TRL and NOLH simulations for the five cases during an early phase of the simulations, i.e., during the most intense ridge amplification at 3 d lead time.
+The strong enhancement in divergent outflow aloft by LH is accompanied by a stronger negative upper-level PV advection on the northwestern flank of the blocking ridge in all cases, locally with differences of -0.3 pvu h^{-1} between CNTRL and NOLH.
 Given that the upper-level PV advection by the divergent wind in the CNTRL simulations reaches absolute minimum values of -0.4 pvu h-1 at this time (not shown), these differences are considerable.
 Thus, the negative PV advection on the western flank is almost absent in NOLH.

-It is important to note that, while the upper-level divergent wind is generally one order of magnitude smaller than the upper-level rotational wind, the PV advection by the two wind components is of much more similar magnitude since the divergent wind is typically parallel to the upper-level PV gradient (Steinfeld and Pfahl, 2019).
-For all cases, the negative PV advection by the divergent wind counteracts the positive PV advection by the rotational wind on the north-western flank during onset, resulting in a reduced positive (for cases Thor maintenance and Canada) or even in a net negative (for cases Thor onset, Cold spell and Russia) PV advection by the total wind ((v_χ + v_ψ) ·∇PV, not shown).
+It is important to note that, while the upper-level divergent wind is generally 1 order of magnitude smaller than the upper-level rotational wind, the PV advection by the two wind components is of much more similar magnitude since the divergent wind is typically parallel to the upper-level PV gradient (Steinfeld and Pfahl, 2019).
+For all cases, the negative PV advection by the divergent wind counteracts the positive PV advection by the rotational wind on the northwestern flank during onset, resulting in a reduced positive (for the cases Thor maintenance and Canada) or even in a net negative (for the cases Thor onset, Cold spell, and Russia) PV advection by the total wind $((v{\chi} + v{\psi}) \cdot \nabla PV)$, not shown).
 This negative PV advection by the divergent wind on the western flank contributes to the initial negative PV differences seen in Fig. 7 and therefore contributes to the westward extension and quasi-stationary (slower eastward progression) behavior of blocking (Mullen, 1987; Steinfeld and Pfahl, 2019), an effect of LH on upper-level waves also observed in the sensitivity studies by Davis et al. (1993) and Stoelinga (1996).
 Since forecast uncertainties during blocking onset often manifest on the western flank of the ridge (Matsueda, 2011; Quandt et al., 2018), we hypothesize that this is associated with the divergent outflow.